yojoots/libbitcoin-system-wiki/Thin-Air-Fallacy.md

 ### Observation

-Given these facts, one would expect the product of [fiat and coinage in circulation](https://www.federalreserve.gov/faqs/currency_12773.htm), and the "[money multiplier](https://en.wikipedia.org/wiki/Money_multiplier)" implied by bank reserve requirements, to equal the level of monetary substitutes in the case of maximal lending:
+Given these facts, one would expect the level of monetary substitutes to be no greater than the product of coinage + fiat (and accounting for fiat not yet printed) in curculation, and the "[money multiplier](https://en.wikipedia.org/wiki/Money_multiplier)" implied by bank reserve requirements:

 > In equations, writing M for commercial bank money (loans) [money substitutes], R for reserves (central bank money) [money], and RR for the reserve ratio, the reserve ratio requirement is that `R/M >= RR`; the fraction of reserves must be at least the reserve ratio.
 Taking the reciprocal, `M/R <= 1/RR`, which yields `M <= R x (1/RR)`, meaning that commercial bank money is at most `R x 1/RR`, the latter being the multiplier ignoring leakages into currency [money held outside of banks].

-Bank reserve requirements in the U.S. are as follows, implying an reserve ratio below 10%:
+Bank reserve requirements in the U.S. are as follows, implying a minimum reserve ratio of less than than 10%:

 > A depository institution's reserve requirements vary by the dollar amount of NTAs [Net Transaction Accounts] held by customers of that institution.
 Effective January 18, 2018, institutions with net transactions accounts: